dotvezz/caddy-mirror/readme.md

 >     slower than your primary).
 We take care not to leak them, but they can live roughly as long as the
 >     `shadow_timeout` config value.

-caddy-shadow provides a set of simple, optional features for comparing the shadowed response against the primary response.
+caddy-mirror provides a set of simple, optional features for comparing the shadowed response against the primary response.

 - Straight comparison of response body